meag4n/prfirms/README.md

       print("Undisclosed")
 ```

-I used the for i range function to repeat the process for each page.
+For the second function, I used the for i range function to repeat the process for each page.
 The function has an integer range to add a page=number part of each URL, allowing me to scrape all 19 pages.

 ```
 for i in range(19):